0xJoeMama/progintro-hw0/cmdline/README.md

 ```

 The file passed first is the first line.
 Therefore the old word was 'players'.
-The new old is 'programmers'(which makes logical sense, considering there couldn't be programmers in Shakespeare's works).
+The new wor is 'programmers'(which makes logical sense, considering there couldn't be programmers in Shakespeare's works).

-Interesting thing is that using 'man' to see how diff works(specifically how it treats files passed into it),
+Interesting thing is that using `man` to see how diff works(specifically how it treats files passed into it),
 I found the 'cmp' command, which finds the first byte that is different between two files.
 That might prove useful in the future.
 One could also generate a patch file by redirecting the output of diff to a file and then use that file with the 'patch' command to transform shakespeare.txt to the modified version.

 ## byte4
-After entering the environment, using 'la' an alias for 'ls -a' I saw that there is a 'maze' folder.
+After entering the environment, using `la` an alias for `ls -a`, I saw that there is a 'maze' folder.
 I tried using find and failed miserably.
-There is a program that I have been using for years called 'fd', which is basically just a more modern version of 'find'.
+There is a program that I have been using for years called `fd`, which is basically just a more modern version of `find`.
 The issue is, the search syntax for that program is completely different.
 Normally I would run something like: `fd cup.txt . --hidden`
 Trying the same with find, was not fun: